 Every holiday comes with unexpected expenses.
 Is your plastic Christmas tree starting to look like Charlie Brown picked it out?
 Are unexpected relatives coming to town and driving your food costs through the roof?
 Is it your turn to provide the majority of the food for your church’s Christmas gathering?
 Is your family planning a holiday reunion in another state?
 The bottom line is: What makes this holiday any different from the one before?
 If a family member was recently laid-off from work and the holiday gifts were already purchased using credit cards, a personal loan for the holidays would be a great way to consolidate this debt before the interest starts to add up.
 So, think long and hard about the your wants versus needs when it comes to holiday spending.
 Your son may want a new Xbox, but he’d probably be just as happy with a few new games for the Play Station you bought him last Christmas.

 If you decide to take out a loan for Christmas, make sure you have a clear plan on how you’re going to pay it back.
 Sit down as a family and discuss the things that you may have to sacrifice in the coming year in order to make your loan payments on time.
 Explain to your kids that if they want to fly across the country to spend Christmas with Grandma, then things like weekly trips to their favorite restaurant, new sneakers each month, and karate lessons may be out of the question this year.
 Not only does setting expectations for the coming year make it easier for everyone, this also teaches kids the valuable lesson of give-and-take when setting a budget.

 If you’re considering a personal loan this holiday season, don’t go it alone.
-Speak to one of our loan matching specialists so they can get you the best Christmas loan rate possible for your individual credit situation.
+Speak to one of our loan matching specialists so they can get you the best personal loan offer possible for your individual credit situation.
 Loans can be scary, but with a little help from AmOne, you can have a very merry Christmas and a happy loan too.